 Before I met Uche and started eating the forbidden fruit, I had said severally to my ‘carefree friends’ in my usual high pitched voice, “avoid sex before marriage.
 It will ruin you and your future eventually.
-Focus on furthering your studies instead.”
-I would say with such boldness as a preacher would from a pulpit because I was still,’the good girl’
+Focus on your studies instead.”
+I said that with such boldness as a preacher would from a pulpit because I was still,’the good girl’.

-But when he came along and brain-washed me to believe that he was out for a lasting relationship, I allowed him access to my very core.
+But when he came along and brain-washed me to believe that he was out for a lasting relationship, I took him as Mr Right and allowed him access to my very core.
 First my heart, and then? my dignity–the sole reason why I held my head high before those mischievous bad boys who targeted hard- to- get girls and with tremendous ease like with single snap of fingers, got them, used and dumped them with teary eyes and broken hearts.

 ~~~~~~ To be continued.. ~~~~~~